chharvey/xmeter/README.md

   - Bottom margin is added to an element in order to push subsequent elements down the page.
   - Top padding is added to an element to push *itself* down the page.
   - Negative top margin is added to an element to pull it up the page.
-- Font-size for `html` is set to `100%` to accommodate for user agent settings.
+- Font-size of `<html>` is set to `100%` to accommodate for user agent settings.
-  All other font-sizes are relative (either `rem`s or `em`s, no pixels or inches).
+- Units for font-size on **modules** (not explicitly defined in this project) should be set in `rem`s, so that their vertical typography remains the same regardless of where that module is placed (style does not depend on location).
+  (`<html>` is considered a module.)
+- Within a module however, font-size on an element should be set in `em`s, so that its vertical typography scales with its parent module’s font size.
 - All line-height values are unitless.
-- Units for font-size, margin, and padding on **modules** (not explicitly defined in this project) should be set in `rem`s, so that their vertical typography remains the same regardless of where that module is placed (style does not depend on location).
-- Within a module however, font-size, margin, and padding on an element should be set in `em`s, so that its vertical typography scales with its parent module’s font size.
-- ~~Units for font-size, margin, and padding on block elements are in `rem`s rather than `em`s, thus the size of an element’s font remains the same regardless of where that element is placed (style does not depend on location).~~
-- ~~`em`s are used on text-level elements, so that these elements scale accordingly when nested inside elements with a larger font size (style *does* depend on location).~~
-- Line-height for all inline (text-level) elements is 0.
+Line-height for all inline (text-level) elements is 0.
   This preserves vertical rhythm within a block.
 - Fallback tools for browser discrepancies on CSS3 properties.
-- Module tools add styles to blocks (font-size, borders) without disrupting vertical rhythm
+- Tools add styles to blocks (font-size, borders) without disrupting vertical rhythm
-- A few other modules to make your life easier:
+- A few other tools to make your life easier:
   - `.sprite()` sets background image sprites
-  - `.clearfix()` does exactly what it sounds like
-  - `.delimiters()` sets quotes and other things
+  - `.delims()` sets quotes and other things
 - Minor, albeit prettier, style changes to some text-level elements from the browser default.

 ## Changelog